 Cons: - Zero elevation change, the entire property is perfectly flat.

 - Lack of technical shots and technical greens, not much to be done here with the vast majority of the foliage being rows of neatly manicured trees.
 Most holes still find ways to generally shape lines to the basket, but the windows and range of available angles are very wide.
 For me, the bigger gripe with this comes when there aren't any places where bad shots will be penalized scoring-wise AND the up shots are always just a question of distance.
 To bogey on this course, you will have to botch a wide open shot and/or miss a close putt.
 The course design uses every element available to prevent the pin positions from being out in the wide open, but the only times I've had to attempt a putt longer than 11ft (udisc enhanced scorekeeping :] ) were the result of approaching the basket from more than 250ft away.

-- No multi-shot holes (par 4s), this surprised me about the layout, because the park looks like it has the room (especially on the front 9) to have some longer holes.
-Some of the Par3s (#13 & #18) are elite-level distance that can feel like multishot holes for lower arm speeds.
+- Only one multi-shot hole (par 4), this surprised me about the layout, because the park looks like it has the room (especially on the front 9) to have some longer holes.
+Some of the Par3s (#2 & #18) are elite-level distance that can feel like multishot holes for lower arm speeds.

 4 of 4 people found this review helpful.

 If You Like Playing On A Lovely, Manicured, Well Maintained Golf Course?